- Section 1. Name. 1

 The purpose of the Business Meeting is to control and manage all the affairs and property of the LPMC consistent with these by-laws.
 All decisions over the expenditure of LPMC property shall be by majority vote.

 A quorum at the Business Meeting shall consist of eight members of the LPMC.

-An Executive Committee is created, consisting of the four officers of the LPMC and two at-large members to be elected at the January Business Meeting.
+An Executive Committee is created, consisting of the four officers of the LPMC and three at-large members to be elected at the January Business Meeting.
 The at-large members may be given additional responsibilities, as appointed by the Chairman.
 The committee shall have the authority to manage and control the affairs and property of the LPMC by a vote of four or more of the members of the Executive Committee.
-All actions of the Executive Committee shall be announced at the next business meeting and shall be subject to approval at that business meeting.
+All actions of the Executive Committee shall be announced at the next business meeting.